-These Best Camera Drones come packed with the latest new automated flight modes and better obstacle avoidance systems, along with the ability to better recognize and track moving objects.
+These Camera Drones come packed with the latest new automated flight modes and obstacle avoidance systems with improving ability to recognize and track moving objects.
 Some even have advanced features like gesture and voice control.

 While DJI is the most recognized brand in the consumer drone market, other drone makers have also introduced several new camera drones that have advanced capabilities and functionality.